arijitgupta42/arijitgupta42/README.md

 ![visitor count](https://arijitgupta42-visitor-badge.glitch.me/badge?page_id=arijitgupta42/arijigupta42)

-I'm a student developer, currently a final year Electronics and Instrumentation undergrad at BITS Goa.
-I am currently working on projects in NLProc nd Computer Vision.
+I'm a student developer, currently a final year Electronics and Instrumentation undergrad at BITS Goa, currently working in the domains of NLProc and Computer Vision.

 - 👨‍💻 **I’m currently working on** Projects in Natural Language Processing and Computer Vision